reduxjs/redux-toolkit/etc/redux-toolkit.api.md

 // @public
 export function createSerializableStateInvariantMiddleware(options?: SerializableStateInvariantMiddlewareOptions): Middleware;

-// Warning: (ae-forgotten-export) The symbol "SliceCaseReducerDefinitions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "RestrictCaseReducerDefinitionsToMatchReducerAndPrepare" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "createSlice" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function createSlice<State, CaseReducers extends SliceCaseReducerDefinitions<State, any>>(options: CreateSliceOptions<State, CaseReducers> & RestrictCaseReducerDefinitionsToMatchReducerAndPrepare<State, CaseReducers>): Slice<State, CaseReducers>;
+export function createSlice<State, CaseReducers extends SliceCaseReducerDefinitions<State, CaseReducers>>(options: CreateSliceOptions<State, CaseReducers>): Slice<State, CaseReducers>;

-// Warning: (ae-missing-release-tag) "CreateSliceOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface CreateSliceOptions<State = any, CR extends SliceCaseReducerDefinitions<State, any> = SliceCaseReducerDefinitions<State, any>> {
     // Warning: (ae-forgotten-export) The symbol "NoInfer" needs to be exported by the entry point index.d.ts